 If you receive a phone call and the person claims to be with the IRS, the first thing you should do is ask for their name and badge number.
 Do not provide them with any answers to any of their questions or provide any personal information.
 Write down their name and badge number before you politely end the conversation.

 Once you have their name and badge number, you can confirm that it truly is the IRS trying to get in contact with you.
 Never return a phone call from someone claiming to be with the IRS.
 Instead, you should call the IRS directly at 800-829-1040.
 If the call is regarding your business then call 800-829-4933.
 The US Department of Justice says the IRS never discusses personal tax issues through unsolicited emails or texts, or over social media.
 When in contact with the IRS through an out-bound call, you can confirm the name and badge number of the caller you as well as the legitimacy of the issue.

 Additionally, it is important for taxpayers to know that the IRS:

-- Never asks for credit card, debit card or prepaid card information over the telephone.
+- The IRS never asks for credit card, debit card or prepaid card information over the telephone.

-- Never insists that taxpayers use a specific payment method to pay tax obligations
+- An IRS agent never insists that taxpayers use a specific payment method to pay tax obligations

-- Never requests immediate payment over the telephone and will not take enforcement action immediately following a phone conversation.
+- An IRS agent never requests immediate payment over the telephone and will not take enforcement action immediately following a phone conversation.
 Taxpayers usually receive prior notification of IRS enforcement action involving IRS tax liens or levies.